sonic-net/SONiC/doc/passw_hardening/hld_password_hardening.md

 ![password hardening flow](ph_diagram.jpg)

 ####  1.7.1. <a name='Flowdescription:'></a>Flow description:
-Users by using Switch CLI will set new password/password configuration (see PW options below), the input will be saved in CONF_DB in PASSW_CONF_TABLE.\
+When the feature is enabled, Users by using Sonic CLI will set new password policies/configuration (see PW options below) saving those in CONF_DB in PASSWH_TABLE.

-The daemon call PASSHD (password hardening daemon) listen to changes, parse the inputs and set the configuration to kernel by using pam-cracklib ,chage, pwhistory linux libs.
+The daemon named hostcfgd daemon will be extended to listen to password hardening policies/configurations from PASSWH table, parse the inputs and set the new policies to PAM lib using pam-cracklib, chage, pwhistory libs.
-After that, it will save the configuration and results in STATE_DB in PASSW_CONF_TABLE.

 Note:

-The table PASSW_CONF_TABLE should reduce time consuming when users need to read configuration, because it will avoid to make additional calls to kernel.
+The Daemon is running in the host (without container) that matches this feature, because it is basically writing policies at PAM lib installed in the host.

+In addition, hostcfgd will avoid future conflicts with other feature related to PAM lib, because this daemon is also writing to PAM files for support other features, so it is better to save this convention and also manage the password hardening policies in this daemon.
 ####  1.7.2. <a name='PasswordHardeningConstrains'></a>Password Hardening Constrains
 The PW Hardening features will support different options by encapsulating cracklib, chage and pwhistory options according to the constrains definitions below.